What Private Salsa Coaching With Me Is Really Like

 This means they always feel like they are really leading and taking control of the dance, and that gives them the kudos and cool factor they are looking for.

-This is one of the most important differences between me and the typical club based Salsa instructors whose sole focus is on teaching moves.
+This is one of the most important differences between me and the typical club based Salsa instructors whose sole focus is on teaching moves and being life and soul of the party.

 But learning to express yourself through dance is an act of self-definition and can be hugely transformational.
-So people need to know that it’s ok to want the things they want – one of the things I do is support them in those choices especially when they may get resistance from friends and family.
+So people need to know that it’s ok to want the things they want – even if they are not getting support from friends or family.

-My system presents what is a very complex and technically difficult dance in a way that’s really simple – its base structure which consists of a very small number of moves and 3 frameworks.
+My system presents what is a very complex and technically difficult dance in a way that’s really simple – one chunk at a time.

 This gives people huge relief because in this context Salsa dancing appears achievable in a way it hadn’t before – they get the “need to know” without all the fluff which can be layered in once they have the basic structure and moves down.